 A course in which you are taught the Very basics of Hindustani classical Music which includes: Swara- Taala introduction And everything you always wanted To know about the fascinating percussion instrument- Tabla The most common historical account credits the 13th century Indian poet Amir Khusrau as having invented the instrument, by splitting a single Pakhawaj drum into two parts.

 This "modulating" effect on the bass drum and the wide range of sounds possible on the instrument as a whole are the main characteristics that make tabla unique among percussion instruments.
-Who Should Enrol: Girls & Boys 10+ years (No Age Bar).
+A percussion instrument original to India.

 A very sought after accompaniment for Hindustani music, Tall Vaadya fusion ensembles and as accompaniment for dances such as Kathak and Indo-fusion.
 A Tabla player easily leads people into a world of magic with its sound breaking through element of nature with nimble fingers.

 If you wish to have gain academic certificates we help you breeze through the Gandharva Mahavidyalaya Exams for the Arts.
 Who Should Enrol: Girls & Boys 2-3 years and above (No Age Bar).

 What are you waiting for?